justinethier/husk-scheme/docs/Continuations.markdown

     evalfuncCallCC (_ : args) = throwError $ NumArgs 1 args -- Skip over continuation argument
     evalfuncCallCC _ = throwError $ NumArgs 1 []

-Since `call/cc` accepts a single function as an argument, we simply call into that function, passing the current continuation as the only argument.
+`call/cc` accepts a single function as an argument, so we simply call into that function, passing in the current continuation.
 There are two cases since a primitive function may be called directly.

+The [Call With Current Continuation](http://c2.com/cgi/wiki?CallWithCurrentContinuation) wiki offers a particularly keen and relevant observation:

+>If your program evaluator/interpreter is implemented using Continuation Passing Style you get call-with-current-continuation for free.
+CALL/CC is then a very natural operation since every function is called with the current continuation anyway.

 ## Lessons Learned
+As we have seen, CPS is a very natural way to implement continuations if you are fortunate enough to be using a language that can take advantage of this pattern.
+Looking back, it seems obvious to use CPS to implement continuations in husk, as Haskell supports both first-class functions and tail call optimization.

+While researching CPS, one thing that threw me for a loop was the [quote](http://c2.com/cgi/wiki?ContinuationPassingStyle]):

+>CPS is a programming style where no function is ever allowed to return

+But eventually `eval` has to return *something*, right?
+Well, yes, but since Haskell supports proper tail recursion we can call through as many CPS functions as necessary without fear of overflowing the stack. husk's `eval` function will eventually transform an expression into a single value that is returned to its caller.
+But that is just our application; another program written in CPS might keep calling into functions forever.

+Languages that do not optimize tail calls - such as JavaScript - can support CPS style, but eventually a value must be returned since the stack will keep growing larger with each call into a new function.

 Initially I thought a lower-level construct might be required to implement continuations and proper tail recursion.
 For example, many [Schemes written in C use a trampoline](http://home.pipeline.com/~hbaker1/CheneyMTA.html):

 >A popular method for achieving proper tail recursion in a non-tail-recursive C implementation is a trampoline.[2]
 A trampoline is an outer function which iteratively calls an inner function.
 The inner function returns the address of another function to call, and the outer function then calls this new function.
 In other words, when an inner function wishes to call another inner function tail-recursively, it returns the address of the function it wants to call back to the trampoline, which then calls the returned function.
 By returning before calling, the stack is first popped so that it does not grow without bound on a simple iteration.
 Unfortunately, the cost of such a trampoline function call is 2-3 times slower than a normal C call, and it requires that arguments be passed in global variables [Tarditi92].
 >
 >Appel's unpublished suggestion for achieving proper tail recursion in C uses a much larger fixed-size stack, continuation-passing style, and also does not put any arguments or data on the C stack.
 When the stack is about to overflow, the address of the next function to call is longjmp'ed (or return'ed) to a trampoline.
 Appel's method avoids making a large number of small trampoline bounces by occasionally jumping off the Empire State Building.

 But it turns out this is not necessary since Haskell already supports proper tail recursion.
-So as explained earlier, husk can just use higher order functions and CPS to implement continuations directly.
 This is one of the niceties of writing a Lisp in Lisp - if husk were implemented in C it would be much more difficult to implement an interpreter of equal complexity.

-It is possible that husk's continuation could have be written in a more clever, compact form.
-For example we may have been able to leverage the continuation monad as part of this implementation.
+It may have been possible to write husk's continuations in a more clever, compact form - for example, by leveraging the continuation monad.
 But any compactness gains would come at the expense of readability.
 One of the main goals of this implementation is as a learning project, so it is undesirable to make the code *too* clever.
-As such it could always be used as a blueprint to implement Scheme in a lower-level form.
+As such, it could always be used as a blueprint to implement Scheme in a lower-level form.

 ## Conclusion

-To understand why continuations are such a general purpose concept, it helps to look at them not only from the perspective of the application programmer, but to also consider how they are implemented in the Scheme runtime itself.
-I understand continuations much better now after having implemented support for them in husk.

-Husk was my first major Haskell project, so please do not be too critical of the code presented here.
-It could probably be prettied up a bit and made more concise.
-But for the purposes of this project I tried to keep things as simple as possible.

-Anyway, I hope this article helped you understand a bit more about what continuations are and how they work.
+I hope this article helped you understand a bit more about what continuations are and how they work.
 If you would like to suggest any corrections or improvements - or if you just enjoyed reading - please send me a message on github.

-Thanks!
+On a side note, husk was my first Haskell project, so please do not be too critical of the code presented here.
+For the purposes of this project I tried to keep things as simple as possible.

+Thanks for reading!

+- Justin

 ## References